 Our Privacy Commitment

-Baptcare only collects personal information where it is reasonably necessary for the provision of health and care related services (community, family, residential and people with a disability), accommodation (retirement, affordable housing and asylum seeker) and for the purposes of fundraising and conducting research.
+Baptcare will only collect personal information where it is reasonably necessary for the provision of health and care related services (aged care, community, family, residential and people with a disability), accommodation (retirement, affordable housing and asylum seeker) and for the purposes of product and service marketing, fundraising and conducting research.

 For example, this may include:

-- For billing residents/clients, including the collection of fees
+- For billing residents/customers, including the collection of fees

 - For payment of suppliers and reimbursement of employees for business related expenses

-- For corresponding with employees, residents/clients and suppliers
+- For corresponding with employees, residents/customers and suppliers

 - To facilitate donations and other forms of financial support from supporters and the public